Riftbound FAQ

 Commonly asked questions about Showdowns in Riftbound

-Up-to-date: This page references the current core rules document version (1.2).
+Up-to-date: This page has been reviewed against the current core rules document (version 1.3).

-Once initiated, a Showdown never closes abruptly.
-A Showdown will only end once all players have consecutively passed Focus on an empty Chain (CR 345).
+Once initiated, a showdown never closes abruptly.
+A showdown will only end once all players have consecutively passed focus on an empty chain (CR 348).

 Example